Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Simulates the international trade that was vital to Venice's economy
 - Provides market demand for various resource types

+### Public Sell Management

+**Implementation**: `backend/ais/managepublicsells.py`
+**Schedule**: Daily at 3:00 AM UTC

+AI users strategically create public sell contracts to sell resources to other players:

+#### Process:

+1. The script identifies all users marked as AI in the system
+2. For each AI user, it analyzes:
+   - Buildings they run that can sell resources
+   - Current resource stockpiles
+   - Existing public sell contracts
+   - Available resource types and their import prices

+3. For each AI user, the system:
+   - Prepares a comprehensive data package with resource and building information
+   - Sends this data to the Kinos Engine API for analysis
+   - Receives public sell strategy decisions from the AI

+4. When public sell decisions are made:
+   - New public sell contracts are created with 47-hour duration
+   - Existing contracts may be ended if no longer beneficial
+   - Contract details include resource type, hourly amount, and price

+5. An admin notification is created with statistics about all public sell decisions, showing the resources being sold by each AI user

+#### Economic Impact:

+The AI public sell management system:
+- Creates a dynamic marketplace with consistent resource availability
+- Establishes realistic market prices based on resource value and scarcity
+- Ensures players can purchase resources even in areas with limited player activity
+- Provides competition and price signals in the resource market
+- Simulates the merchant activity that was vital to Venice's economy

 ## AI User Management

 AI users are created and managed through the Airtable database: